timothyb0912/blog/_posts/2022-11-30-Time-Budgets.md

 Below, the subgraph of our blog's map of contents shows this link visually.

-%% Add subgraph of the blog's map of contents %%
 <img src="{{ site.baseurl }}/images/2022-11-30_blog-MOC_time-budgets-focus.png" width="800px">

 In the future, we'll hopefully come to generate many streaks